 Donna Sorkin’s Rebuttal: Donna Sorkin, Fmr.
 Executive Director, The Alexander Graham Bell Association for the Deaf And Hard Of Hearing:

 “I disagree that cochlear implants are viewed as a panacea.
 AG Bell, implant centers and professionals in the field always emphasize that families that pursue this option for children must be prepared for the work that follows to make full use of the technology.
-Additionally, those of us familiar with cochlear implants (and I count myself amongst those, both as a cochlear implant user and as someone who has advised hundreds of families) know that the cochlear implant is a tool to communication and that it does not provide normal hearing.
+Additionally, those of us familiar with cochlear implants (and I count myself among those, both as a cochlear implant user and as someone who has advised hundreds of families) know that the cochlear implant is a tool to communication and that it does not provide normal hearing.
 I don’t understand why some deaf people feel that because individuals and families have pursued the cochlear implant option their choice somehow devalues others’ choices for manual communication.”

 7 Closing Comments